switch-model/switch/docs/Pandas.md

 ### DataFrame

-Dataframes are Pandas way of storing tabular data.
+Dataframes is the main Pandas data structure and is responsible for storing tabular data.
-They have rows, columns and labelled axes (e.g. row or column names).
+Dataframes have rows, columns and labelled axes (e.g. row or column names).
-Dataframes are the primary pandas data structure.
-When manipulating data, the common practice is to store your main dataframe in a variable called `df`.
+When manipulating data,
+the common practice is to store your main dataframe in a variable called `df`.

 ### Series